(Effective February 1, 2022)

 When you buy insurance through Slice, your personal data is transferred with encryption using Transport Layer Security (“TLS”), the highest security standard for Internet transactions.

-For our European users, we endeavour to keep your personal data inside the EEA.
+For our European users, we endeavour to keep your personal data inside the EEA or the U.K. (as applicable).
 However, certain of our data processors (and some of Slice!) are in other countries where your personal data may be transferred.
 However, these countries are limited to countries with particular circumstances that protect your data, specifically:

 That’s it!
-You have the right, however, to refuse to have your data transferred outside the EEA.
-Please contact our DPO to make that request.
+You have the right, however, to refuse to have your data transferred outside the EEA or the U.K. Please contact our DPO to make that request.
+Please note that making this request may prevent you from being able to use a portion or all of the Services.

-If you are in the EEA, under the GDPR you have the right to make a complaint to the appropriate supervisory authority.
-If you are not satisfied with the response received or the actions taken by our DPO, or if you would like to make a complaint directly about Slice’s data practises, we invite you to contact the supervisory authority in your country.
+If you are in the EEA or the U.K., under the GDPR you have the right to make a complaint to the appropriate supervisory authority.
+If you are not satisfied with the response received or the actions taken by our DPO, or if you would like to make a complaint directly about Slice’s data practices, we invite you to contact the supervisory authority in your country.
 If you are in the U.K., you should contact the Information Commissioner’s Office who is the supervisory authority.
 You can reach them in a variety of ways, including by phone (0303 123 1113 in the UK) and mail (Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF).

 The full listing of all Data Protection Authorities (the supervisory authorities) across the EEA can be found here.